 Our Operations and Engineering teams at Heathrow have a world-class reputation for maintaining a fleet of over 300 aircraft, managing 2,000 aircraft turnarounds and delivering to customers more than 250,000 bags a week.
-Always with the customer at the heart of everything we do, you’ll find no 2 days are the same, the work is interesting and time-pressured, and the teams are second to none!
+Always putting the customer at the heart of everything we do, you’ll find every day is different, the work is interesting and time-pressured, and our teams are second to none.

-There are a number of opportunities for work experience with Heathrow Ops and Engineering; these are outlined below.
+There are a number of opportunities for work experience with Heathrow Operations and Engineering, which are outlined below.

-The vibrant and dynamic Heathrow Airport is our operational home and recognised as one of the world’s busiest airline hubs.
-The ground handling team are at the front line of the operation.
-Every week our teams manage over 2,000 aircraft turn rounds and deliver more than 250,000 bags using a wide range of facilities and equipment.
+Vibrant and dynamic, Heathrow Airport is our operational home and recognised as one of the world’s busiest airline hubs.
+Ground Operations is at the heart of it all.
+Every week, our teams manage over 2,000 aircraft turn rounds and deliver more than 250,000 bags using a wide range of facilities and equipment.

-During this placement, you’ll delve behind-the-scenes of airport operations and enjoy an introduction to a range of roles such as a Turnaround Coordinator.
-You’ll develop resilience and discover how we have a real passion for delivering customer-focused service with safety-minded individuals, working inside and out, and on shifts.
+During this placement, you’ll delve behind the scenes of airport operations and enjoy an introduction to a range of roles such as a Turnaround Coordinator.
+You’ll develop resilience and discover how we have real passion and pride for delivering customer-focused service, with safety-minded people working inside and out and on shifts.

 Fleet Support Unit

-Fleet Support Unit is equipped to maintain B767 and Airbus 319/320/321 aircraft, both in minor and casualty tasks, with the additional capability to take on most heavy maintenance tasks and structural repairs.
-We recover aircraft and move damaged, or incident involved aircraft quickly so that normal airport operations can resume as soon as possible.
+Fleet Support Unit is equipped to maintain B767 and Airbus 319/320/321 aircraft, both in minor and casualty tasks, and also has the capability to take on most heavy maintenance tasks and structural repairs.
+We recover aircraft and quickly move those that have been damaged or involved in incidents so that normal airport operations can resume as soon as possible.

-During this placement, you’ll have the fantastic opportunity to shadow engineers in the hangar and see first-hand how important our daily operations are.
-As the repairs are "not planned," you’ll be exposed to a variety of daily activities and will help support the team to ensure the aircraft are fit to fly, and on time.
+This placement offers a great opportunity to shadow engineers in the hangar and see first-hand how important our daily operations are.
+Repairs are unplanned, so you’ll be exposed to a variety of daily activities and help support the team to ensure the aircraft are fit to fly on time.

 Fleet Support Facility

-The NDT department is responsible for specialist aircraft inspections using techniques which include X-Ray, Ultrasonic, Eddy Current and Thermographic inspection.
-There is also a specialist process section in the workshops; capabilities include welding, anodising, painting and plating.
+FSF also includes Non-Destructive Testing.
+This department is responsible for specialist aircraft inspections using techniques which include x-ray, ultrasonic, eddy current and thermographic inspection (get Googling again).
+There’s also a specialist process section in our workshops responsible for welding, anodising, painting and plating.

-During this placement, you will shadow engineers in the workshop and On-wing (in the hangar environment).
-You’ll be exposed to a dynamic working environment, learning from dedicated aviation experts on a variety of daily tasks, whether this is repairing a flying control surface, or assisting with complex aircraft inspections.
-And you’ll get to see first-hand how the Fleet Support Facility function contributes towards our excellent safety record.
+Your placement will see you shadowing engineers in the workshop and on-wing (in a hangar).
+You’ll discover a dynamic working environment and learn from dedicated aviation experts on a variety of daily tasks, whether this is repairing a flying control surface, or assisting with complex aircraft inspections.
+And, you’ll get to see first-hand how FSF contributes towards our excellent safety record.